HashNuke/mail-to-json/NOTES.md

 > I apologize if I've convinced you that SMTP is very simple.
 There's much more to it.
 And our fellow humans have done great work to extend it by building stuff for it or on top of it.
 You can read more [here](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol#Related_Requests_For_Comments).

-## Email as an API

-Email is one of the oldest social networks.
-It has a very large user base and it still works.
-Want to share news about your new born?
-Shares sales report with your team?
-Invite people to a party?

-Email works.
-What more?
-If you accept incoming mail from your users, it comes with free authentication :)

 Sadly, setting up an SMTP server to handle incoming email still needs a great [bullet-proof guide](http://iafonov.github.io/blog/hardcore-email-infrastructure-setup.html).
 There are services like [MailGun](http://mailgun.com), [Postmark](http://postmarkapp.com), etc, that make it easier for developers to handle incoming mail for apps.
 They receive incoming mail on your behalf and POST them as JSON to your app.